GA-BEWD-2014/BEWD-2014/10_Forms/code_alongs/README.md

 	*	 Add routes to index page.

 2.	__Controller__
-	*	Manually create controller with index action
+	*	Manually create controller with index action.
+(This will help students understand rails the naming convention).

 3.	__Views__
 	*	Show all shirts in index.html.erb.